 There are various apps and integrations that offer social sharing and buttons for selling on Magento, they do not offer any social media features built into the system.
 In this area, BigCommerce has a winning option.
 They offer a native Facebook Shop.
 BigCommerce also allows users to publish a Facebook "Like" button on their products and integrates natively with trendy 3rd party tools like Klaviyo Email Automation (more on that in our next release!).

 Although Magento offers endless options for selling on other channels, this feature required a lot of development know-how and created additional overhead expenses very quickly.

 BigCommerce, on the other hand, has built-in support for Google Shopping, Amazon, eBay, and other storefronts, making it the perfect choice for brand teams and BigCommerce store designers to quickly integrate and push feeds from their stores.
 No additional coding or technical experience was necessary, and as a result, the decision to move forward with the platform was clear.

 This is a big selling point pointed out by teams who want to self-manage their inventory without having to rely on hiring a full-time developer.

-The performance of Magento builds depends entirely on the hosting environment, build-quality, and server set-up.
+The performance of Magento builds depends entirely on the hosting environment, build quality, and server setup.
 Each element can greatly impact the quality of the customer’s experience.
-If management chooses the wrong apps and integrations for the store ecosystem, often Magento customers must pay for services they don't need, or not having enough services such as load balancing for the Black Friday shopping rush.
-BigCommerce, on the other hand, overcomes these inconsistencies Day 1 by taking care of all the uncertainties up front with out-of-the-box solutions.
+If management chooses the wrong apps and integrations for the store ecosystem, often Magento customers must pay for services they don't need, or not have enough services such as load balancing for the Black Friday shopping rush.
+BigCommerce, on the other hand, overcomes these inconsistencies Day 1 by taking care of all the uncertainties upfront with out-of-the-box solutions.

-Both BigCommerce and Magento provid a relatively comparable set of features like template customization and broad stroke capabilities.
+Both BigCommerce and Magento provide a relatively comparable set of features like template customization and broad stroke capabilities.
 However, there were other areas of difference frequently noted in this review.